ms2data/ms2-quick-start/README2.md

 ### Generate Your Semantic Model

-1. In the file view, create a new file:
+1. In the file view, create a new file: `ecommerce.malloy`
-   `ecommerce.malloy`
-2. Open the Command Palette (`Cmd+Shift+P`) and run:
-   **MS2: Suggest Semantic Model**
+2. Open the Command Palette (`Cmd+Shift+P`) and run: **MS2: Suggest Semantic Model**
 3. When prompted, enter a high-level prompt.
-For example:

-> _“Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions.”_
+For example: _Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions._

+The copilot will generate a Malloy model with:

+- Dimensions, measures, joins
+- Common views and reusable queries
+- Descriptions and documentation

+> ⚠️ If any syntax errors remain, fix them manually before proceeding.

 > TODO: We should stream results.
 The 30 second wait is too long.
 4. Wait ~30 seconds.
 A complete Malloy model will appear in the editor, including:

-- Dimensions, measures, joins
-- Common views and reusable queries
-- Descriptions and documentation

-> ⚠️ If any syntax errors remain, fix them manually before proceeding.

 ### Review & Adjust